flux-framework/flux-core/doc/man1/flux-restore.rst

    store.
 Performance will vary depending on the content of the archive.

 **--size-limit**\ =\ *SIZE*
    Skip restoring keys that exceed SIZE bytes (default: no limit).
+SIZE is a floating point number with an optional suffix of 'b' for bytes (the default), 'k' for kibibytes (KiB, units of 1024 bytes), 'M' for mebibytes (MiB, unites of 1024 * 1024 bytes), or 'G' for gibibytes (GiB, units of 1024 * 1024 * 1024 bytes).

 RESOURCES
 =========